zzzz465/Rimworld-automatic-mod-sorter/readme.md

 GREEN  = workshop mod
 YELLOW = Local mod
-BLUE = local mod saved by mod manager
+~BLUE = local mod saved by mod manager~ deleted feature. it will add if in need.

 if you're interested in adding mod to DB. please read below and contact to me!